computourist/RFM69-MQTT-client/Gateway_2.2/Readme.txt

 - fixed RSSI reporting
 Originally the end node reported on signal strength.
-As long as no packets were being received from the gateway it would remain constant.
+As long as no packets were being received from the gateway its value would remain constant.
 Reporting RSSI by means of the end-node transmission interval would therefor always report the same value.
-RSSI is now calculated by the reception strength in the gateway.
+RSSI is now calculated by the reception strength of packets received in the gateway.
 Every time a packet is received from the end node (whether in push- or pull mode) a new and actual value is reported.

-Note that these changes should also be reflected in the end nodes:
+Note that these changes should also be reflected in end nodes that have binary input:
 - LCD node from version 2.0
 - DHT node from version 2.1